 The Sheriff’s recommend you plan ahead to avoid ending your party with a drunk driving charge.
 They encourage all partiers to designate a sober driver, call a taxi or a friend or family member, or use San Diego’s public transportation.
 You can also plan to spend the night at the house where the party is taking place.

 If you happen to be pulled over by law enforcement, you do not want to help them build a case against you.
 Unless you are DUI probation, you are not required to do the field sobriety tests (FST’s) and you do not have to blow into the portable alcohol screening (PAS) test at the scene.
 You also should not answer the officer’s questions including what you had to drink, when did you last drink, etc. Everything you say to the officer is often included in the police report and used against you later in court.

 You should understand law enforcement does not like it when a person does not cooperate with their investigation.
 So, you may end up being arrested and spending the night in jail if you do not comply with their requests.

 If the officer has probable cause to arrest you for driving under the influence, you are required to take either a blood or breath test.
 If you refuse to take the test, additional penalties are added.

 If you get arrested and you are charged with drunk driving, you owe it to yourself to hire a accessible, aggressive, DUI defense attorney.
 Many criminal defense attorneys and even civil attorneys will often take drunk driving cases.
 These matters can be quite complex and it is best to hire someone who only deals with these type of matters to get the best results.

 Do not just plead guilty, even if your blood alcohol content (BAC) was over a .08.
 There may still be defenses in your case that can lead to reduced charges or even a dismissal!

 The above blog article is by no means all-inclusive and is not legal advice.
-For information about a specific case, speak to a drunk driving attorney in your area.
+Laws may change and may not apply to your case.
+For the latest information or to get legal advice, speak to a DUI attorney in your area.